 Monthly Payment Plan

-Student loans, both subsidized and unsubsidized, borrowed for the 2014-15 academic year will have a fixed rate of 4.66% for the life of the loan.
+Direct Loans, both subsidized and unsubsidized, borrowed for the 2016-17 academic year will have a fixed rate of 3.76% for the life of the loan.

 - Annual loan maximums are $5,500 for first years, $6,500 for sophomores, and $7,500 for juniors and seniors.

-- Subsidized loan eligibility is need-based and determined by the information on your FAFSA form.
+- Subsidized loan eligibility is need-based and determined by the information on your FAFSA.
 The U.S. Treasury subsidizes the interest while you are enrolled or in deferment.

 - Unsubsidized loan eligibility is not need-based.
-You will be charged interest during your enrollment and until the loan is paid in full.
+Interest will accrue during your enrollment and until the loan is paid in full.
 If you allow interest to accumulate, it will be capitalized and added to the loan principal for repayment once you leave school.
 You may choose to pay the interest on your unsubsidized loan during your enrollment instead.

-- Repayment obligation begins six months after you leave school, and may take up to 10 years (or up to 20 years if you consolidate your loans and repay on an income-contingent basis).
+- Repayment obligation begins six months after you are no longer enrolled and may take up to 10 years (or up to 20 years if you consolidate your loans and repay on an income-contingent basis).

 - You may choose income-contingent or income-based repayment plans, which ensures that your repayment amount will always be affordable, based on what your income will allow.
 Students who consolidate their loans and choose an income-contingent repayment plan may be able to repay over a period of 20 years.

-- A student who enters into public service employment can have any remaining balance on federal Direct Stafford Loans forgiven after 10 years of repayment while in public service work.
+- A student who enters into public service employment can have any remaining balance on Federal Direct Loans forgiven after 10 years of repayment while in public service work.

 - Loan disbursement: Federal regulations require two equal disbursements.
 Your loan funds will arrive at the College by electronic funds transfer and will be credited to your student account, half for the fall semester and half for the spring semester.
 Federal funds cannot be disbursed until the first day of class each semester.

-- The US Department of Education will deduct a 1.072% administrative fee from each disbursement.
+- The US Department of Education will deduct a 1.069% administrative fee from each disbursement in 2016-17(Please note: this fee is determined after legislative action by Congress annually and rates are set each year in October).

 Federal Direct PLUS Loan-for parents